CinRC/Exercises-on-CCS-CCSK-and-RCCS/readme.md

 Some rapid notes introducing λ-calculus.

+## Some Notes About Reversibility

+Some brief notes about the benefits and usage of reversible computation.

 # License

 This work is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of this license, refer to the license.md file, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+To view a copy of this license, refer to the [license.md](license.md) file, visit <http://creativecommons.org/licenses/by/4.0/> or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.